notofonts/noto-docs/src/miniarticles/NotoSansSiddham.md

 # Noto Sans Siddham

-Noto Sans Siddham is a sans serif design for texts in the historical Siddham script.
+Noto Sans Siddham is a unmodulated (“sans serif”) design for texts in the historical Siddham script.

 Noto Sans Siddham contains 505 glyphs, 13 OpenType features, and supports 99 characters from the Unicode block Siddham.